Update - May 20th, 2026

 Prerequisites

-The only prerequisite for running the Client Management Script Library in full windows is PowerShell version 5.1 or newer.
-Before the CMSL can be run from WinPE, these components need to be added to the boot image.
+The only prerequisite for running the Client Management Script Library in full Windows is PowerShell version 5.1 or newer.
+PowerShell 7 is also supported.
+Before the HP CMSL can be run from WinPE, these components need to be added to the boot image.

-The WinPE-Scripting and WinPE-WMI components are included in SCCM boot images by default.
-The WinPE-WMI and WinPE-PowerShell components need to be added in the Optional Components tab of the boot image Properties window.
+The WinPE-Scripting and WinPE-WMI components are included in Configuration Manager boot images by default.
+The WinPE-NetFx and WinPE-PowerShell components need to be added in the Optional Components tab of the boot image properties window.

 Installation

-There are 3 main ways to install the HP Client Management Script Library.
+There are several ways to install the HP Client Management Script Library.

-• Install directly from the PowerShell gallery using Install-Module
+- Install from the PowerShell Gallery using Install-Module

-• Copy the CMSL module files into the PowerShell modules directory
+- Copy the HPCMSL module files into the PowerShell modules directory

 Executable Install